First, it was Easter and Passover. Then, it was Memorial Day, the 4

 Then, take it one step further and serve the food on disposable plates that can be tossed in the trash after the main meal.
 This will prevent well-meaning guests from crowding in the kitchen wanting to help you with the washing and drying.

-Karen E. Evans/Image Source/Getty Images
+5 Warm It Up Karen E. Evans/Image Source/Getty Images

 If you live in a southern state, you might be accustomed to hosting your outdoor Thanksgiving in flip flops and shorts.
 But if the weather outside on Thanksgiving is kinda cold, you’ll have to take extra measures to make it warm enough for your guests to enjoy dining al fresco.
 “Adding fake fur throws, blankets and pillows are a colorful and festive way to keep warm too, especially if fire pits and portable heaters are not available,” says DiRocco.